Preparing for a Funeral

-We at St. Catherine’s extend our deepest sympathy to you and your family at the death of your loved one.
-It is our hope that the following information will assist you in preparing a meaningful and prayerful funeral service.
+We at St. Catherine Labouré Catholic Church extend our deepest sympathy to you and your family at the death of your loved one.
+It is our hope that the following information will assist you in preparing a meaningful and prayerful farewell service.
+We are also available for assistance with burials including burial services at Miramar National Cemetery.

-- An optional vigil or “wake” service.
-This generally takes place at the funeral home.
+An optional rosary/vigil/ “wake” service.
+This generally takes place at the funeral home, usually the night before, and does not require the presence of a Priest or Deacon.

 Readings